asai-obsolete-code/old-blog/source/publications/index.md

 # Workshop papers

+1. Asai, M.; Fukunaga, A: 2017.
+Classical Planning in Deep Latent Space:
+    From Unlabeled Images to PDDL (and back).
+    Knowledge Engineering for Planning and Scheduling (KEPS) Workshop (ICAPS2017).
+1. Asai, M.; Fukunaga, A: 2017.
+Tie-Breaking in A* as Satisficing Search.
+    Heuristics and Search for Domain-independent Planning (HSDIP) Workshop (ICAPS2017).
+1. Asai, M.: 2017.
+Exploiting Search Space Structure in Classical Planning: Analyses and Algorithms (Dissertation Abstract, 2017 version).
+(ICAPS2017 Doctorial Consortium). [pdf](icaps16-dc.pdf)
 1. Asai, M.: 2016.
 Exploiting Search Space Structure in Classical Planning: Analyses and Algorithms (Dissertation Abstract).
 (ICAPS2016 Doctorial Consortium). [pdf](icaps16-dc.pdf)
 1. Endo, S; Asai, M.; Fukunaga, A: 2014.
 Evaluation of a Simple, Window-based, Replanning Approach to Plan Optimization.
 Heuristics and Search for Domain-independent Planning (HSDIP) Workshop